MwauratheAlex/binary_trees/README.md

 # Binary trees

-This repositoty contains projects done in the ALX Africa - Software Engineering Programme.
+This repositoty contains projects done in the ALX Africa - Software Engineering Programme.<br>
-The projects are done in the C Programming Language.
+The projects are done in the C Programming Language and focus on ```Binary Trees```
-The topic covered is ```Binary trees```

 ## Content